Accredited, multi-media online course. Study from anywhere in the world.

 We created this course as a response to many of these frustrated, failed attempts, and the abundance of misinformation on the subject of natural haircare formulation.
 As product creators ourselves, we’re firm believers in the idea that the only things standing between you and success are information, and the support you need to succeed.
 Maybe it didn’t work before, when you tried.
 But now, the information is all at your fingertips.
-And, you’ll get to learn from the vast experience of our graduates and tutors, as a part of our private learning community—something that is incredibly valuable for continued success!
+And, you’ll get to learn from the vast experience of our graduates and tutors—something that is incredibly valuable for continued success!
 That’s why we began the School of Natural Skincare, and that’s why we’re offering this course to you.
 We are uniquely positioned in the field of natural beauty product formulation to give students a comprehensive overview of product creation, materials safety, ingredient knowledge, specialized manufacturing know-how, and key business insights to allow your beauty brand to grow, thrive, and flourish.

 Praise for the Diploma in Natural Haircare Formulation